Heikoin lenkki

-Heikoin lenkki is the Finnish version of the internationally recognized show The Weakest Link, which debuted on BBC Two in August 2000.
+Heikoin lenkki is the Finnish version of the international franchise The Weakest Link, which debuted on BBC Two in August 2000.
 It was hosted by journalist Kirsi Salo.
-It premiered in 2002, but after 3 years, the show was axed due to the host's pregnancy.
+It premiered in 2002, but after three years, the show was axed due to the host's pregnancy.
 It was shown on the MTV3 network on Fridays at 8:35 pm.

-The show was brought back 2017 and new host for the show was introduced; Riku Nieminen.
+The show was brought back in 2017 with new host Riku Nieminen.

 Originally, nine contestants played for a prize of €15,000, but that was changed to eight players competing for €18,000.